Chapter 7

 A shift in the investment landscape and the rise of new opportunities

-As a new wave of disclosure regulations is on the horizon, such as the eagerly anticipated recommendations from the Taskforce on Nature-related Financial Disclosure (2023), nature tech could help meet the growing demand for transparency and monitoring throughout value chains.
+As disclosure regulations are recommended by the Taskforce on Nature-related Financial Disclosure (2023), nature tech could help meet the growing demand for transparency and monitoring throughout value chains.
 Notably, there are innovative solutions emerging from the Global South (Economist Impact and JP Morgan, 2022) that are actively tailored to the needs of smallholders and local communities, and some of the most significant innovations in nature tech are expected to originate from the Global South (Lema and Rabellotti, 2023).

 What’s next?